 There are many causes of bladder stones.
-In female dogs, struvite stones are the most common and are usually due to chronic bacterial bladder infection.
-Some types of bacteria breakdown urea in the urine to form ammonium, which is a chemical component of struvite stones.
+In female dogs, struvite stones are the most common and are usually due to chronic bacterial bladder infections.
+Some types of bacteria break down urea in the urine to form ammonium, which is a chemical component of struvite stones.

 Calcium oxalate stones are most commonly found in male dogs and cats and form due to a condition of the kidney that promotes oxalate excretion into the urine.
 Certain breeds, such as schnauzers, are more prone to have this problem.
 Oxalate stones may also form if the pet has a tumor of the parathyroid gland or another type of cancer.

 Ammonium biurate stones form if a pet has a liver disease, such as a congenital condition called a portosystemic shunt (vascular abnormality).
 In such cases the liver is unable to clear the blood of uric acid; thus stones form.
 Surgical correction of the shunt usually prevents the stones from recurring.

 Dalmatians lack an enzyme called uricase in their liver and kidney cells that results in the accumulation of high levels of uric acid in the blood, which causes the formation of urate stones in the kidneys and bladder.

 Clinical signs of bladder stones may include straining to urinate, the passage of blood-tinged urine, frequent urination, and having urinary accidents in the house.
 If a stone has passed into the urethra (the tube that extends from the bladder to the outside), the pet may not be able to produce any urine or only pass small dribbles of urine.
 This sign should not be ignored as your pet could die from urinary obstruction.